panzerdp/dmitripavlutin.com/content/posts/072-console-log/index.md

 ### 4.4 Interactive log inside messages

-Using the `%o` specifier (which associates the right log formatting for the value), you can combine arrays, objects, DOM elements and regular text into a single log, without loosing of the interactivity.
+Using the `%o` specifier (which associates the right log formatting for the value), you can combine arrays, objects, DOM elements, and regular text into a single log, without losing the interactivity.

 The following invocation logs a message which has inside an object: